dart-lang/native/pkgs/ffigen/doc/errors.md

 ## Errors in source header files

-Under the hood ffigen uses libclang to parse header files.
-Any compiler warnings/errors should be logged (with SEVERE level), these should be resolved as it can potentially generate *incomplete* or *invalid* bindings that might cause silent errors at runtime.
+FFIgen uses libclang to parse header files.
+Any compiler warnings/errors should be logged (with SEVERE level).
+Compiler errors and warnings should be resolved as they can potentially generate invalid bindings that might cause silent errors and crashes at runtime.

 > You can pass in args to libclang using  `compiler-opts` via cmd line or yaml config or both.